Director's Spotlight

 A Deep Dive into the 1924 Vision of Jack Conway

 To understand the modern evolution of United States film, one must first look at The Roughneck and the meticulous attention to detail that Jack Conway applied to every frame.
-Reflecting the political and social shifts of the 1924s, it showcases the power of Action as a tool for social commentary.
+Reflecting the political and social shifts of the 1924s, it showcases the power of Romance as a tool for social commentary.

 In The Roughneck, Jack Conway pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.